cosmiciron/GPT4People/README.md

   ```

   - **Main LLM**:
     - **Local GGUF Format Models**: GPT4People supports local models in GGUF format.
 Download GGUF models from Hugging Face or other sources, and place them in the "models" folder.
 Use the "llm set" command in `main.py` to switch between        models.
+Some models can be downloaded and placed into "models" folder.
       - [Qwen 2.5 1.5B Instruct]
       ```
       https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct-GGUF/resolve/main/qwen2.5-1.5b-instruct-q5_k_m.gguf?download=true